 284 ha, 0.6%

 Origin: Likely from southeast Europe.
-In the Middle Ages, the variety was found in Südtirol (South Tyrol), now in northern Italy.
+In the Middle Ages, the variety was found in Südtirol (South Tyrol), now part of Italy.
 In fact, Traminer was named after the lively South Tyrolean town of Tramin, long-established in the wine trade.

 Parentage: Traminer is one of the oldest European varieties and was even likely known by the Romans as Vitis aminera.
 The variety is differentiated by its range of colours.
 Roter Traminer has red grapes; Gewürztraminer shows light red/pink grapes; and with yellow grapes it is the Gelber Traminer.
 These also deliver different spicy flavours influenced by their terroirs.
 Name-wise, all of the Traminer types can be referred to as Gewürztraminer.
 Traminer is often a natural crossing partner for other varieties, including the Grüner Veltliner (Traminer x St. Georgen).